princehuios/action/README.md

 ## List of Platform Technologies

-- Delayed Proof of Work (dPoW) - Additional security layer and Komodos own consensus algorithm
+- Delayed Proof of Work (dPoW) - Additional security layer and Komodos own consensus algorithm.
-- zk-SNARKs - Komodo Platform's privacy technology for shielded transactions
+- zk-SNARKs - Komodo Platform's privacy technology for shielded transactions.
-- Tokens/Assets Technology - create "colored coins" on the Action Coin Platform and use them as a layer for rewards.
+- Tokens/Assets Technology - create "colored coins" on the Action Coin Blockchain and use them as a layer for rewards.

 ## Technical Specification